Lonitch/Lonitch/README.md

 ### Hi there, I'm Sizhe - aka [Lonitch][website] 👋

 ## I'm a Researcher, Developer, and Self-learner!
-- 🔭 I’m currently working on projects of smart manufacturing(self-transforming into a workaholic)
+- 🔭 Working on projects of smart manufacturing(work-related)
-- 🌱 I’m currently learning everything related to robotics and quantum computing
+- 🌱 Learning practical aspects of robotics programming and theoretical quantum computing
-- ⚡ Fun fact: I love latex but hate its inadequacy of being interactive.
+- ⚡ Still in love with latex but hate its inadequacy of being interactive.

 ### Connect with me: